-Jaundice is a temporary condition that happens when a newborn’s liver is still immature and not yet able to help the body get rid of bilirubin.
+Jaundice is a term used to describe the yellowish discoloration that develops in the skin due to a buildup of bilirubin.
+In the newborn period, it is most often a temporary condition that happens when a newborn’s liver is still immature and not yet able to help the body get rid of bilirubin.
 Bilirubin is a substance that is found in the red blood cells.
 It can build up after birth as a result of the normal breakdown of red blood cells.
 If bilirubin levels get too high, they can be dangerous to your baby's developing brain and nervous system.
 That is why it is important to check babies who have signs of jaundice to make sure the bilirubin level does not become unsafe.
 An immature liver is normal at this stage of your baby’s growth.
 It will quickly begin to remove bilirubin from the body.
 Almost half of all newborns show some signs of jaundice, such as yellow skin or eyes.

 If a baby has jaundice, the skin or whites of the eyes turn yellow.
 Press lightly on your baby's forehead with your finger for a few seconds, then release.
 This makes it easier to see the yellow under your baby's skin color.
 It usually shows up 3 to 4 days after birth.
 Premature babies are especially at risk.

-Your baby seems more sleepy and is difficult to wake up
+Your baby seems sleepier and is difficult to wake up.

-Your baby has yellowish skin or in the whites of his or her eyes
+Your baby has yellowish skin or yellow in the whites of his or her eyes.

-If your child's health care provider has already seen your baby for jaundice, but now the yellow color has moved below the belly button.
+Your baby has already seen his or her healthcare provider for jaundice, but now the yellow color has moved below the belly button.
 Jaundice usually moves from head to toe as the level rises.